1. Home

 You might also need to declare spent convictions, but only if you’re asked.

-• Shop around: Compare car insurance quotes to find the best value cover - this is the best way to cut costs.
+• Shop around: Compare car insurance quotes to find the best value cover - this is usually the best way to cut costs.

 • Don’t overestimate your mileage: The larger your estimated mileage, the more you might pay.

-• Increase your excess: By agreeing to pay more towards the cost of a claim you could reduce your car insurance costs.
+• Increase your excess: By agreeing to pay more towards the cost of a claim, you could reduce your car insurance costs.
 Just make sure your car insurance excess remains affordable.

 Compare car insurance quotes